awsdocs/amazon-emr-management-guide/doc_source/emr-ranger-start-emr-cluster.md

 # Start an EMR cluster<a name="emr-ranger-start-emr-cluster"></a>

-Before you launch an Amazon EMR cluster with Apache Ranger, make sure each component meets the minimum version requirement:
+Before you launch an Amazon EMR cluster with Apache Ranger, make sure each component meets the following minimum version requirement:
-+ Amazon EMR release should be at least 5\.32 or later\.
-EMR 6\.x is currently not supported\.
++ Amazon EMR 5\.32\.0 or later, or 6\.3\.0 or later\.
+We recommend that you use the latest Amazon EMR release version\.
-+ Apache Ranger Admin server is 2\.x\.
++ Apache Ranger Admin server 2\.x\.

 Complete the following steps\.
 + Install Apache Ranger if you haven't already\.
 For more information, see [Apache Ranger 0\.5\.0 installation](https://cwiki.apache.org/confluence/display/RANGER/Apache+Ranger+0.5.0+Installation)\.